 Cardiopulmonary Resuscitation (CPR) has been a literal lifesaver for centuries.
 With new guideline updates released every few years that strive to perfect the techniques in CPR, this form of emergency treatment may seem modern.
 The part that may surprise you is that it has been in use to some extent since 1740, when the French Academy of Sciences recommended mouth-to-mouth resuscitation for drowning victims.

-Dr. James Elm first demonstrated the technique, and worked with Dr. Peter Safar in proving the effectiveness of CPR and it’s many advantages compared to other emergency procedures.
-Dr. Peter Safar was the author of a book titled “ABC of Resuscitation,” which became the a sort of “Bible of CPR.”
+Dr. James Elm first demonstrated the technique, and worked with Dr. Peter Safar in proving the effectiveness of CPR and its many advantages compared to other emergency procedures.
+Dr. Peter Safar was the author of a book titled “ABC of Resuscitation,” which became a sort of “Bible of CPR.”